Recognizing Our Past, Shaping Our Future

 I would like to ask for the prayers and support of all of our students and employees in pursuing these goals.
 Let us strive to make Southern Adventist University a place where it cannot be said that we do not care about, listen to, support, or nurture ALL of our students and employees.
 Instead, may we become known as a school where students and employees alike exhibit and experience a Christ-likeness in all that they do.
 May we become a model for racial harmony in a world increasingly divided and hateful.

-Southern posts new VP position in Employee Openings and begins advertising the position in church publications.
+Southern posts VP job opening and begins advertising the position in church publications.

 Diversity Committee continued to meet throughout the semester and summer.
 A key focus has been researching and defining the job description for the new vice president position.